JerseyLu/Notes-for-Deep-Learning/README.md

 ```

 ## 2. ResNet

-[ResNet](https://arxiv.org/pdf/1512.03385.pdf) is the name of a residual learning framework, designed by Kaiming He, Xiangyu Zhang, Shaoqing Ren and Jian Sun.
+[ResNet](https://arxiv.org/pdf/1512.03385.pdf) is the name of a residual learning framework, designed by *Kaiming He*, *Xiangyu Zhang*, *Shaoqing Ren* and *Jian Sun*.
 ResNet achieved 3.57% error on the ImageNet test set, which won the 1st place on the ILSVRC 2015 classification task.
 Besides that, it also obtained a 28% relative improvement on the COCO object detection dataset.

 ### Purpose: Optimizing the "degradation" problem of deeper neural network

 * Previous work:  normalized initialization[^1][^2][^3][^4]; intermediate normalization layers[^5]

 * This paper: Residual Building Block